Heaters, West Virginia: History

 The community was named after the local Heater family.

 Industry

 Weyerhaeuser operates an oriented strand board (OSB) plant in Heaters.
 On the Weyerhaeuser website, it is listed as the "Sutton OSB Mill.

 Churches

-The Heaters United Methodist Church is located at 3806 Gauley Turnpike, just south of the town of Heaters.
+The Heaters Community Church is located at 3806 Gauley Turnpike, just south of the town of Heaters.
+It was originally a United Methodist Church, but left that denomination and became an independent church in 2023.

-There are six churches in the Heaters Charge.
-The other five are: Tichenal, Berry Fork, Corley, Stone Run, and Mt.
-Harmony.

-Cemeteries

-There are several cemeteries located in and around Heaters.
-Some are associated with churches, some are public, and some are private family cemeteries.
-The cemeteries are: Bear Gardens Cemetery, Berry Chapel Cemetery, Dean Family Cemetery, Evans Cemetery, Heaters Cemetery, Highwood Cemetery, Little Kanawha Memorial Gardens, Marple Cemetery, Shields Cemetery, Squires Cemetery, Stutler Family Cemetery, and Tichenel Cemetery.
-There is also the Jake Singleton Cemetery located in Napier,West Virginia.